TobikoData/sqlmesh/docs/reference/notebook.md

                         floating point columns.
 Default: 3 --skip-grain-check    Disable the check for a primary key (grain) that is missing or is not unique.
+  --temp-schema SCHEMA  The schema to use for temporary tables.
 ```

 #### model